 Below you'll find answers to the questions that we get asked the most about the Singing for Syrians.
-If anything is not covered below, send us a message through the 'Get In Touch' tab, and we’ll get back to you asap
+If anything is not covered below, send us a message through the 'Contact Us' tab, and we’ll get back to you asap.

 Where can I hold a Singing for Syrians event?

 Anywhere!
 From your village hall, to your local church (you could combine it with an already-organised carol concert), to a larger concert venue or even your own living room.
 The world is your oyster.

 When should I hold my Singing For Syrians event?

 Singing for Syrians began with the idea of holding events in the month of December, around Christmas time, but we have expanded to encourage events at all times of the year.
 So, it’s up to you.
 Choose your favourite time of year, and theme it appropriately!

 How do I spread the word on Syria during my event?